-This dual approach is in line with the latest findings, which are aimed at training the professional specialist engineer to continuously monitor the progress of information technology.
+This dual approach is in line with the latest findings, which are aimed at training the Master of Engineering in Information Technology to continuously monitor the progress of information technology.

 This level also has two modes of study.

 Full-time students study for two years with full annual requirements of 60 ECTS credits.